 I also discovered many online resources for nursing, including Kindred Bravely’s Facebook group, KindredMamas, where I found a safe place to connect with other moms and share real experiences with them.

-I learned so many tips and tricks that were helpful during my journey, so I wanted to share a few of my favorite weaning tips (make sure to reach out to a health care professional, like your OB or an IBCLC, with any questions you might have):
+I learned so many tips and tricks that were helpful during my journey, so I wanted to share a few of my favorite weaning tips (make sure to reach out to a health care professional, like your OB, a lactation counselor, or an IBCLC, with any questions you might have):